AltaOhms/azureiotedgelab/marketplacedeployment/readme.md

     ![Azure IoT Edge VM](images/01_marketplace_offering.png)

-2. Click **Get It Now** button and click **Continue** on the browser
+2. Click **Get It Now** button and click **Continue** on the browser.
+Please note: You might need to sign in.
     ![Azure IoT Edge VM](images/02_get_it_now_continue.png)

-3. Logs your into Azure portal.
+3. Logs you into Azure portal.
 Click **Create** button
     ![Azure IoT Edge VM](images/03_create_vm.png)

 4. Provide Subscription details and resource group.
-Also select password radio button and provide user and password to use later
+Give your VM an unique name.
+Also, select password radio button and provide user and password to use later
     ![Azure IoT Edge VM](images/04_create_vm_details.png)

    Allow SSH ports by selecting the inbound ports radio button